paul-dennig/leetcode/README.md

 # leetcode
 A compilation of Leetcode problems I have solved.
-May contain work from others as I have often consulted solutions after solving a problem.
+May contain work from others as I generally consult solutions after solving a problem.